vaarg/Sleipnir/README.md

 Users who launch as server can still message other users as though they are a client.

 When Sleipnir is launched as a server, the host chooses the password that will allow clients to connect.
-Obviously, passwords are not sent in plaintext and instead the client/server pass hashes are compared to determine a match.
-Matchings passwords renders messages as mutually legible via en/decryption.
+Obviously, passwords are not sent in plaintext and instead the server attempts to decrypt the client pass hash on the assumption that both server and client have the same password.
+If decryption is successful then the client connects, otherwise the client is disconnected.
+Furthermore, matchings passwords render messages as mutually legible via en/decryption.

 ## Usage: